nils-hamel/eratosthene-suite/README.md

 <i>View the city of Geneva using eratosthene-suite graphical client</i>
 </p>

-In this case, the model is dominantly made of points coming from the SITG lidar model of the city.
-Finally, this last illustration shows a view of the city of Sion in Switzerland as it was in 2014 :
+In this case, the model is dominantly made of points coming from the SITG lidar model of the city of Geneva and that has been injected in the remote server.
+Finally, this last illustration shows a view of the city Venice using a point of view in time in the year 2010 :

 <p align="center">
 <img src="https://github.com/nils-hamel/eratosthene-suite/blob/master/doc/image/client-3.jpg?raw=true" width="512">